persteenolsen/django-starter-two/README.md

 Make sure that the Python package "whitenoise" is installed from the requirements.txt

-Make sure you have the line "whitenoise.middleware.WhiteNoiseMiddleware" in the
+Note: Make sure you have the line "whitenoise.middleware.WhiteNoiseMiddleware" in the

 MIDDLEWARE = [] at the `vercel_app/settings.py` along with the other packages

 Finally, it's made accessible to the Django server inside `vercel_app/settings.py`:

-Note: This is needed for serving static files at Vercel - like the css for the Admin part
+Note: This is needed for serving static files at Vercel - like the CSS for the Admin part

+Where Django looks for the static files

 STATIC_URL = 'static/'

+Where you put your static files 'static' = 'static ' ( Need to match the above )

 STATIC_ROOT = BASE_DIR/'static'

+Note: The below statement may not be needed because whitenoise defination in Middleware section !!

-STATICFILES_STORAGE = "whitenoise.storage.CompressedManifestStaticFilesStorage" #dependency whitenoise
+STATICFILES_STORAGE = "whitenoise.storage.CompressedManifestStaticFilesStorage"

 STATICFILES_DIRS = [